How to Buy a House Before Selling Yours

 CGT is a tax you pay on the growth of the value of the property you own.
 CGT is only paid by those who own two properties, which you will have if you buy a new house before selling your old property.
 You pay CGT on your initial property when you eventually come to sell it, it represents tax applicable to the value that your old home has increased by since you bought it.
 In turn, this can considerably reduce the profit you make from the final sale.

-Can I make an offer on a house before I’ve sold my own?
+Can you put an offer on a house before yours is sold?

-Yes, you're free to submit a house offer even before selling your current home.
+Yes, you're free to put down a house offer even before selling your current home.
 Just ensure that the sellers recognise the sincerity of your offer.
-On this point, Consider informing the estate agent that you're ready to finalise the purchase without relying on the sale of your current home.
+On this point, consider informing the estate agent that you're ready to finalise the purchase without relying on the sale of your current home.
 You can emphasise this by sharing details about your solicitor and bridging loan.

 Should I buy before selling?